KonnorRogers/hotkey-listener/README.md

 ## How it works?

-Hotkey-Listener under the hood uses [the `hotkeys` library] (https://github.com/jaywcjlove/hotkeys) to dispatch [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent).
+Hotkey-Listener under the hood uses [the `hotkeys` library] (https://github.com/jaywcjlove/hotkeys) to dispatch [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent) to the client.